spang-lab/metabodecon/README.md

 At [Get Started](https://spang-lab.github.io/metabodecon/articles/metabodecon.html) you can see an example how `metabodecon` can be used to deconvolute an existing data set, followed by alignment of the data and some additional postprocessing steps, resulting in a data matrix of aligned signal integrals.

-At [Function Reference](https://spang-lab.github.io/metabodecon/reference/index.html) you get an overview of all function provided by metabodecon.
+At [Function Reference](https://spang-lab.github.io/metabodecon/reference/index.html) you get an overview of all functions provided by metabodecon.

 ## Contribute